Klaus-Michael/PlanetCNC_KMS_Stuff/README.md

 Feel free to use whatever script you like, but please test everything beforehand.
 All Scripts should be threated as experimental and a work in progress.
 ## Use everything at your own risk!!!!!!!
+## Measruement Scripts are not Compatibe with Planet CNC Version 2021.05.31 and newer!!!!
+Update is in progress but will take some time
 I take no responsibility of any damage done to you or your machine from using anything from this repository.

 Some of the changes I made include: